rwing2k/vagrant-ansible-aws/README.md

-# How to use Vagrant and Ansible with AWS
+# Using Vagrant and Ansible with AWS
-# Requires a Linux Debian Netinst VM
+# Notice: Requires a Linux Debian Netinst VM
 # Configure Linux

 apt-get update